SHMAKI/LSFG_JCHO/README.md

 This repository contains the source codes for the analysis and model construction used in the following paper (currently under submission):

-**Shigeyuki Magi, Takahiro Maruyama, Seiji Takagi, Atsuhiko T Naito, Yuichi Hori.** *Machine learning assessment of retinal blood flow links metabolic dysfunction and accelerated microvascular aging*
+**Shigeyuki Magi, Takahiro Maruyama, Seiji Takagi, Atsuhiko T Naito, Yuichi Hori.** *Machine learning assessment of retinal blood flow links metabolic dysfunction and accelerated microvascular aging, Scientific Reports*, in press.

 **The analysis code used in the current manuscript will be pushed after final acceptance.**